 Welcome to Passion4Maths

-Well done to you all for your fabulous grades at GCSE & A levels.
+Well done to you all for your fabulous grades at GCSE & A level.
 I am looking forward to another enjoyable year of Maths mentoring.
 Below you can see some of the fun Maths activities I have enjoyed including baking a Slide Rule cake and making my own Passion4Maths Hexahexaflexagon.
 I hope it gives you a flavour of my approach.

 Short video of the Slide Rule cake